Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### During which step of the continual improvement model would you check to verify whether or not you have reached the desired outcome in your improvement initiative?
+### During which step of the Continual Improvement model would you check to verify whether or not you have reached the desired outcome in your improvement initiative?

 - [ ] What is the vision?
 - [ ] Where do we want to be?